monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 ### CRC

-Slave to Master data integrity is protected by CRC.
+Slave to Master data integrity is also protected by 16bit CRC.
 Master should ignore data frames received with bad CRC.

 The same CRC type is used as for the RX (Master to Slave) direction.